colshacol/remmy/README.md

 ### `npm i -g remmy`

-> remmy helps you easily scaffold out new directories from user defined templates.
+> remmy helps you easily scaffold out new directories from pre-defined templates.
 ---

 I get so fed up with creating new React component directories that have three